LauYeeYu/homepage/content/blog/git-usage-submodule-en.md

 1. enter the submodule;
-2. do the changes similar to the main repository (the aim is to change the `HEAD` to the commit you want);
+2. do the changes similar to the main repository (the aim is to change the `HEAD` to the commit you want), and please remember to push the changes if the new commit has not been present in the remote repository;
 3. leave the submodule;
 4. add the changes in the submodule to the main repository (i.e., `git add <submodule>`).
-5. commit the changes in the main repository.
+5. commit the changes in the main repository (you can push the changes then).

-The operations iin the submdule (step 2) are really similar to the operations in the parent repository.
+The operations in the submodule (step 2) are really similar to the operations in the parent repository.
 The only difference is that you may be at a detached `HEAD` state in the submodule.

+> [!TIP]
+> You can use `--recurse-submodules=on-demand` option for `git push` to push
+> the changes in the submodules on demand, i.e.,
+> `git push --recurse-submodules=on-demand` prevents you from forgetting to
+> push the new commits.

 If you are going to update the submodule to its latest commit, you can use the following command in the parent repository: